AveryS00/song-link-bot/README.md

 ## Known Issues
 ```
 Unknown interaction of what happens when using fill command over a song that doesn't exist
-Need to test: adding 100 or more songs, playlists with more than 100 songs.
-fill command not time gated
+fill and reset command not time gated
-reset not implemented
 caching not implemented
 no help command, likely implementation is to just redirect to this github when asked
 ```

+Please submit any and all issues that you find either through GitHub, or my email: as@averysmith.net

 ## Commands:
 All of these commands will be started with a prefix, so I have omitted it.
 The prefix will depend on what you set it to be.
 By default, the prefix is ``!``.